German–Turkish Treaty of Friendship: Geopolitical context

 In the meantime, on 1 April 1941, Rashid Ali Al-Gaylani launched a coup d'état, which overthrew the pro-British regime in Iraq.
 The four generals leading the revolt worked closely with German intelligence and accepted military aid from Germany.
-Hitler asked Turkey for permission to pass through Turkish territory to give Iraq military assistance.
+Hitler asked Turkey for permission to pass through its territory to render military aid to Iraq.
 In exchange, the Turkish government demanded border concessions from Iraq.
-As the negotiations were taking place, British forces attacked Iraq.
-Between 18 April and 3 June, Britain restored the regime of Emir Abdul-Illah, the regent of four-year-old King Faisal II.
-The issue between Turkey and Germany was resolved by that development.
-The German–Turkish Treaty of Friendship was signed on 18 June 1941.
+On April 18, while the negotiations were still taking place, British forces invaded Iraq, by June 3 the coup was defeated and the regime of Emir Abdul-Illah (regent of four-year-old King Faisal II) restored.
+With the border issue now moot, the German–Turkish Treaty of Friendship was signed on 18 June 1941.

-In August 1944, Turkey severed its diplomatic and commercial relations with Germany, which had predated the Friendship Treaty, and on 23 February 1945, Turkey declared war on Germany.
+In August 1944, Turkey severed diplomatic and commercial relations with Germany.
+On 23 February 1945, Turkey declared war on Germany.